Multidimensional segment trees can do range updates in poly-logarithmic time: Main Results

-\begin{lemma} The effect of updating a proper subregion of a region is realized by `Dispersed Updates'. \end{lemma} \begin{proof} Since, unlike the $x$ dimension the ranges along the $y$ dimension are broken completely while performing the `Dispersed Updates', without any loss of generality we can consider a proper subregion as a proper $x$-subregion.
-Suppose we intend to update $r \equiv [x_{start}:x_{end},y_{start}:y_{end}]$, and the node $n$ is associated to $r' \equiv [x_1:x_2,y_{start}:y_{end}]$, which is a proper $x$-superregion of $r$.
+\begin{lemma} The effect of updating a proper subregion of a region is realized by `Dispersed Updates'. \end{lemma} \begin{proof} Recall that, unlike the $x$ dimension the ranges along $y$ dimension are broken completely while performing the `Dispersed Updates'.
+Without any loss of generality we can consider a proper subregion as a proper $x$-subregion.
+Suppose we intend to update $r \equiv [x_{start}:x_{end},y_{start}:y_{end}]$, and the node $node$ is associated to $r' \equiv [x_1:x_2,y_{start}:y_{end}]$, which is a proper $x$-superregion of $r$.
 So, we have $r' \cup r = r', r' \cap r = r, r \neq r'$.
-When updating the node $n$ by adding $c$, according to Equation \eqref{eqn:lemma3.2.1} we should be adding $c$ to all the $||r'||$ elements of the subarray the node $n$ is defined on.
+When updating the node $node$ by adding $c$, Equation \eqref{eqn:lemma3.2.1} suggests to add $c$ to all the $||r'||$ elements of $r'$.
 But in reality, only $||r||$ number of elements are actually being updated.
 Thus the node value erroneously increases by $c \times ||r'||$, differing from the expected increment of $c \times ||r||$.
-Now, `Dispersed Update' scales the update value $c$ to $c' = c \times s$ by a ratio $s = \frac{||r||}{||r'||}$ , where $r'$ is covered by node $n$ and we intend to update $r$.
-Hence, when this $c'$ is used instead of $c$, the stored value of node $n$ is increased by $c \times ||r||$, instead of increasing by $c \times ||r'||$ wrongfully. \end{proof}
+Now, `Dispersed Update' scales the update value $c$ to $c' = c \times s$ by a ratio $s = \frac{||r||}{||r'||}$ , thereby updating the values correctly. \end{proof}

-Recall that, a dispersed update only modifies the local values of a node $n$ (i.e., $n.value$ and $n.lazy$).
+Recall that, a dispersed update only modifies the local values of a node $node$ (i.e., $node.local.value$ and $node.local.lazy$).
 Lemma \ref{lemma:dspUpd} claims that a dispersed update accurately captures the modifications of the subregions beneath it.
-Hence we have the following easy corollary.
+Hence we have the following straightforward corollary.

-\begin{corollary} Local values (both $value$ and $lazy$) link a node $n$ to the updates of its descendants. \end{corollary}
+\begin{corollary} Local values (both $value$ and $lazy$) link a node to the updates of its descendants. \end{corollary}